University of the Arts London2015 League Table Ranking 66

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-- The six Colleges that make up the University – Camberwell College of Arts, Central Saint Martins College of Arts and Design, Chelsea College of Art and Design, London College of Communication, London College of Fashion and Wimbledon College of Art – have origins dating back to the mid 19th century.
+- The six Colleges that make up the University – Camberwell College of Arts, Central Saint Martins, Chelsea College of Arts, London College of Communication, London College of Fashion and Wimbledon College of Arts – have origins dating back to the mid 19th century.

 - On 14 sites across London, from Oxford Street in the heart of the West End, to Archway and Hackney in the north and east, and the leafy streets of Wimbledon and historic Southwark in the south of the capital.
 Central Saint Martins College of Arts and Design moved to a state-of-the-art campus in King's Crossin 2011.